DavidFirth/alt3/docs/_pages/leagues/england-premier-league.md

 ### 'It's all in the sched'

 Click either on the *team name* or in the *sched* column of the table, to see graphically how any team's schedule strength evolves through the season.
+A negative number indicates an easier schedule, to date.

 {% include leagues/england-premier-league/alt3-table.html %}